wpallstars/fix-plugin-does-not-exist-notices/README.md

 This small utility plugin adds missing plugins to your WordPress plugins list and provides a "Remove Notice" link, allowing you to safely clean up invalid plugin entries with one click.

+**Note:** This plugin doesn't have a settings page.
+Its functionality is limited to running on the WordPress admin plugins page only.

 ### Key Features

 * Adds missing plugins directly to your plugins list